 Every summer, MASP invites highly motivated incoming freshmen from traditionally underrepresented groups and/or who are first-generation college students to its summer Program for Excellence in Academics and Community (PEAC), a rigorous academic program focusing on intensive university-level material and giving students an opportunity to form a strong community that will serve them during their freshman year and beyond.
-PEAC students have impressive high school credentials and are among the top students in their schools.
 This summer program is designed to show students how to go from being outstanding in high school to being outstanding at CU.
-No matter how prepared you think you are for university life, PEAC will challenge you and improve your chances for success at CU-Boulder.
-PEAC is tailor-made for students who want to spend four weeks of their summer participating in a challenging and rewarding experience.
-The online PEAC Summer 2018 application will open on Janaury 16th, 2018!
+No matter how prepared you think you are for university life, PEAC will challenge you and improve your chances for success at CU Boulder.

 During the PEAC program students will take a variety of intense and challenging courses reflective of a liberal arts education, including classes in literature, science, math, arts and social science.
-In the past we have offered classes such as “The Graphic Novel,” “Disease Biology,” “Statistics,” “Drawing” and “Social Justice.”
+In the past we have offered classes such as “Neuroscience of Learning,” “Sacred Spaces,” “Statistics,” and “Race and Ethnicity in the United States.”
 Current MASP students report that their PEAC classes are what really prepared them for college classes, giving them a sense of confidence when starting out in the fall.

 Every PEAC instructor holds office hours when she/he is accessible to the students.
 We encourage all students to utilize their instructors to seek clarification of the material and discuss their individual ideas/progress and learn more about a given topic relevant to the course.